pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # Functions

-A [function](https://docs.python.org/3.12/tutorial/controlflow.html#defining-functions) is a reusable piece of code that can accept input parameters, also known as "arguments".
+A [function](https://docs.python.org/3.12/tutorial/controlflow.html#defining-functions) is a reusable piece of code that can accept input parameters, also known as *arguments*.
 For example, let's define a function called `square` which takes one input parameter `n` and returns the square `n**2`:

 ```python